-- child has medical or sensory condition(s) that prevent(s) full therapy participation (e.g., frequent uncontrolled seizures, fragile health) - child previously received modified CIMT with a dose of at least 2 hrs/day for ≥10 days (lower modified CIMT doses are permitted) - child received botulinum toxin in past 3 mos. - child is a ward of the state or other agency
+- child has medical or sensory condition(s) that prevent(s) full therapy participation (e.g., frequent uncontrolled seizures, fragile health) - child previously received modified CIMT with a dose of at least 2

+- child received botulinum toxin in past 3 mos. - child is a ward of the state or other agency - Note: botulinum toxin or another form of CIMT cannot be administered until after the 6 mos Post-Treatment Assessment has occurred.